nixworks/public/news/2011/05/22/sudanese-seizure-of-abyei-south-sudan-says-the-capture-of-the-disputed-abyei-region-is-a-declaration-of-war.md

 ### [2011-05-22](/news/2011/05/22/index.md)

-# Sudanese seizure of Abyei:.
-South Sudan says the capture of the disputed Abyei region is a "declaration of war".
+# Sudanese seizure of Abyei:: South Sudan says the capture of the disputed Abyei region is a "declaration of war".

 The United Nations Security Council called on the north Sudanese army to withdraw from positions it has taken in the disputed region of Abyei, it said in a statement on Sunday.